Part 5: Morph Stone

 She didn’t like that question but she still answered, “I’ve seen what she’s capable of, but I’ve never seen her lose complete control... nor do I ever want to.”

-I brought back bad memories as her eyes down casted to the floor.
+I must’ve brought back bad memories, her eyes down drifted to the floor.

 I left her room and headed to mine with Tammy following me there.